jlu-phyComputer/T2B-PE/README.md

 ![Static Badge](https://img.shields.io/badge/Positional_Embedding-Transformer-blue)
 ![Static Badge](https://img.shields.io/badge/to_be_continue-orange)

-🥇 This repository contains the pytorch code for the IEEE TKDE paper: "Intriguing Properties of Positional Encoding in Time Series Forecasting".
+🥇 This repository contains the pytorch code for the arxiv paper: "Intriguing Properties of Positional Encoding in Time Series Forecasting".

 ## Model